-Conduits should be considered in the following applications:
+Conduits shall be used in the following applications:

 - 1. Where the existing installation is conduit based. - 2.
 Fire alarm systems. - 3.
 Where aesthetics are a concern. - 4.
 Where there is potential for physical abuse or damage. - 5.
 Where the specific cables required do not have an FT4 rating.